List of Frasier characters: Eddie

-Eddie (born May 1990) is a Jack Russell Terrier.
+Eddie (born May 15, 1990) is a male Jack Russell Terrier.
 Eddie was originally played by Moose, and later by Moose's son, Enzo.

 Eddie is known for responding to Martin and Daphne with human-like understanding, and often seems to taunt Frasier.
 In one episode, "Three Dates and a Break Up", Eddie eats the meals Frasier prepared for his dates as if he, Eddie, knew that Frasier's dates would not be staying for dinner.
 An early recurring gag had Eddie staring unceasingly at Frasier, often wanting something, to Frasier's increasing annoyance.
 Frasier's ex-wife Lilith is the only one who scares Eddie, and whenever she is around, Eddie does exactly as Lilith says.

 In a flashback in the episode "The Return of Martin Crane", Martin (shortly before being shot) is shown having just bought a goldfish named "Eddie".
 His partner suggests that he should have got himself a dog instead, to which Martin responds that he is not a dog person.

+In the series finale, "Goodnight, Seattle", Martin mistakenly reserves the date of a wedding venue, not on the intended day of July 15th, but on May 15th - Eddie's Birthday.